Aristocratjnr/device-inventory-system/README.md

 2. Navigate through the user-friendly interface to manage equipment, search for items, generate reports, and perform other actions.

 3. Explore the different features and functionalities of the system to effectively manage your inventory.

-# Contributing
-Contributions to the Online Inventory System are always welcome!
-If you have any ideas, bug fixes, or enhancements, please submit a pull request with a detailed explanation of the changes.

-Please ensure that you follow the project's code of conduct and guidelines for contributing.

-# License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code.